aseeba/aseeba/README.md

 In my professional career, it has always been a good decision for me to constantly expand my knowledge and live out my passion for change.
 I have always been very lucky to be able to learn what fascinates me.
 This was also the case recently at the bootcamp of neue fische - school and pool for digital talents.
 It was a great pleasure to be able to learn together with so many very talented and highly motivated people, with inspiring coaches and under such excellent conditions (yes, remote works!).

-And now, of course, I am full of anticipation to prove and develop my new skills.
+And now, of course, I am full of joyful anticipation to prove and develop my new skills.

 ***